shortycoder/shorty/CHOICES.md

 Mocha because this is the most used testing framework for NodeJS

 ## Assertion Library
-Chai, because this is the most similar to Jasmin which I'm familiar with.
+Chai, because with the `expect` interface this is the most similar to Jasmine, which I'm familiar with.

 ## Test runners
+- Mocha
 - WallabyJS, used for development because it gives instant feedback on Unit Tests
-- Mocha